-It’s never been easier to start your own pet sitting business.
-A dedicated pet-sitting app can handle the logistics—like insurance and payment processing—so you can focus on spending time with your furry friends.
+It’s a flexible way to build a side business that fits your schedule, and a dedicated pet-sitting app can handle the behind-the-scenes heavy lifting—like insurance and payment processing—so you can focus on spending time with your furry clients.

-Here are the best apps for pet sitters to use in January 2026:
+Here are the best apps for pet sitters to use this spring:

 | Gig App | Membership Fee | App's Cut | Earnings | |